MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/issues-connection-after-implementing-cipher-suite-policies.md

 # "Client unable to establish connection" error after implementing cipher suite policies on a server

 This article helps you resolve issues that occur after you implement cipher suite policies on a server.
+If the cipher suites supported on a client and server don't match, the connection might fail.

 ## Symptoms